grazieleoliveira/Learn-You-Node-Exercises/README.md

   filtered by the extension of the files.
 You will be provided a directory name as the first argument to your program (e.g. '/path/to/dir/') and a file extension to filter by as the second argument. (**filtered-ls.js**)
+- Create a program that prints a list of files in a given directory, filtered by the extension of the files.
+The first argument is the directory name and the second argument is the extension filter.
+Print the list of files (one file per line) to the console.
+You must use asynchronous I/O. (**make it modular**)
+-  Write a program that performs an HTTP GET request to a URL provided to you as the first command-line argument.
+Write the String contents of each "data" event from the response to a new line on the console (stdout). (**http-client.js**)

 ### You can try testing it in your machine!